SvenningsenDev/junior-devops-assignment-fork/handin.md

 5. Test
    - Added a simple unit test for ValidUser() with custom users (since users.json is not on git)
+   - To run tests locally:
-   - Navigate to src/tests
+   1. Navigate to src/tests
-   - Run `go test -v`
+   2. Run `go test -v`

 6. CI
    - Added github actions to the project. /.github/workflows/go.yml